monsoonmaelstrom/book2/book2.md

 “Dimmi?
 You guys are going to smoke dimmi?”
 Michael asks, with what sounds like a hint of reproach in his voice.

 “Have you ever tasted colors Michael?”
 I ask.
-If you smoke dimmi while sober, it just burns like acid in your lungs.
+If you smoke dimmi while sober, it only burns like acid in your lungs.
 But if you’re drunk enough, dimmi creates a high complete with synesthesia.
-It’s really the best drug there is.
+It’s truly the best drug there is.
 Hard to find though.

 He shakes his head.